🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 When Augur-Style Open Markets Still Make Sense

-• Specialised markets absent from mainstream curated offerings
+• Specialised markets addressing underserved topics absent from curated platforms

-• Extended-duration contracts (multi-year horizons) that curated services decline to support
+• Extended-duration contracts (multi-year timeframes) that curated operators decline to support

 FAQ